A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: SSPG: A Stochastic Smoothing Proximal Gradient Framework for Solving Problem

 \section{SSPG: A Stochastic Smoothing Proximal Gradient Framework for Solving Problem~\eqref{eq:minmax}}

-We focus on solving the primal problem $\min_{\vy} g(\vy)$ in \eqref{eq:minmax}.
-We first show that $ g$ is Clarke regular under a Lipschitz condition in Section~\ref{sec:clarke-reg}.
-Then we construct a smoothing function $\widetilde{\Phi}_i(\cdot,\mu)$ of $\Phi_i(\cdot)$ for each $i\in[n]$ in Section \ref{sec:smoothingphi}.
-With access to a stochastic gradient estimator, we introduce the SSPG method and establish its convergence results in Section~\ref{sec:conver2}.
+We focus on solving the primal problem $\min_{\vy} g(\vy)$ in~\eqref{eq:minmax}.
+We {first show a few important properties of the} smoothing function $\widetilde{\Phi}(\cdot,\mu;\vx)$ of $\Phi(\cdot;\vx)$ for each $\vx\in\cX$ in Section~\ref{sec:smoothingphi}.
+With access to a stochastic gradient estimator, we then introduce the SSPG method in Section~\ref{sec:conver2} and establish its convergence results in Section~\ref{sec:conver3}.